 Here is Angela’s motivational TED Talk, The Power of Passion and Perseverance.

-Kelly is an engaging author who writes of family relationships, challenges, heartstrings and heartbreak.
+who writes of family relationships, challenges, heartstrings and heartbreak.
 I loved her book The Middle Place about that sliver of time familiar to many when we are wedged between adult duties and parental care.
 She is a fantastic speaker on the author circuit who also hosts an on-line program.

 I was captivated by her motivational TED Talk from TEDxSonomaCounty on The Value of Reading.
 We live in a technology-driven, changing world that has prompted a big emphasis on STEM (Science Technology Engineering Math) in schools, particularly important for girls and their futures.
 But, as a non-math girl, my life was shaped by the magic of words.